 "I THINK I LOVE YOU."

 Throughout their entire life, the Borderline client has confused sensations of painful longing and yearning to have their love returned/reciprocated, with the emotion of love itself.
 Their in-utero attachment to a mother with BPD features is maintained as a deep, unrequited craving that begins in the first week after their birth.
 Deeply distorted perceptions of "love" follow them for a lifetime, unless highly specialized assistance is engaged to help them begin to form an alternate feeling frame of reference for this normally nourishing and satisfying emotion.

 Borderlines may develop a 'crush' on their clinician as this relationship solidifies.
 Real closeness is foreign to a Borderline's love experiences, so it's automatically converted into a more familiar/known sensation consisting of sexual or romantic ideation and fantasy.
 This therapeutic transference issue is very natural/normal within context of doing meaningful, growth-oriented work with all clients, whether borderline disordered or not.
-When handled correctly, the client can successfully navigate this delicate phase of treatment, and resolve their infatuation.
+When handled correctly and without evoking shame in the client for their intense feelings of attachment, they can successfully navigate this delicate phase of treatment, and resolve their infatuation.

 SELF-HARM AND CIRCLING THE DRAIN